boyd109/boyd109.github.io/aboutme/aboutme.md

 My name is Jonathan Tsang.
 Here's a short summary about me:

 - I am in 4B Computer Science at the University of Waterloo
-- I go to a lot of hackathons, I've been to 20 in total
+- I've been to a lot of hackathons.
+I lost count.

 ## My Links
 [Devpost](https://devpost.com/jonathantsang)